Kantara is a fair trade design business specializing in handwoven rugs and textiles from women’s weaving cooperatives in Morocco’s Atlas Mountains.

 While living in Morocco in 2006, she became thoroughly inspired by the tenacity of the women weavers and by their commitment to a craft that goes back generations and generations.
 She started Kantara shortly after as a way to work directly with these artisans and support their economic development.

 Alia has cultivated a career that revolves around social innovation, community development, and experiential education.
-She currently lives in Los Angeles where she is a Coro Lead LA fellow and is a board member for the LA based arts nonprofit, Fulcrum Arts.
+She currently lives in LA in between trips to Morocco.